UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

 Traditionally, several techniques have been used to attack Speech Recognition and Voice Control Systems.
 An interesting attack on the early generation Alexa in Amazon Echo was entirely unintentional [2] NPR's weekend edition broadcast a listen up section about Alexa which prompted a number of these devices to respond to the story by turning up the thermostat and shopping online.
 Carlini et al., chose to attack the speech recognition system by hiding the attack commands such that they can be deciphered by the system but remain incomprehensible to the user [3].
 This attack is accomplished in both scenarios, when the attackers have knowledge of the SR system's internal structure and when they do not.
-This work is based on the work of Vaidya et al in mangling normal input commands using an audio mangler which converts them into morphed sounds which retain the acoustic features of the key words [4].
+This work is based on the work of Vaidya et al which involves mangling normal input commands using an audio mangler.
+This converts them into morphed sounds which retain the acoustic features of the key words [4].
 In CommanderSong, attack commands are embedded in songs which are then used to attack the voice control systems.
 The wireless channel may also be utilized for command injection [5].
-Chaouki et al show that specific electromagnetic signals can be coupled with the headphones used with smartphones in order to inject voice commands to the speech recognition systems.
+Chaouki et al show that specific electromagnetic interference signals can be coupled with the headphones used with smartphones in order to inject voice commands to the speech recognition systems.
 The attack closest to the Dolphin attack is the Backdoor Attack [6].
-Here, two ultrasonic signals, one carrying the attack command and another pilot tone used for original signal reconstruction are transmitted to the receiver.
+Here, two ultrasonic signals, one carrying the attack command and another pilot tone used for original signal reconstruction, are transmitted to the receiver.
 The microphone non linearities are ultilized to recover the original attack command and activate the speech recognition system.
+The major difference between the Backdoor and Dolphin Attacks is the way the non linearities are leveraged to achieve the attack.
+Backdoor uses two ultrasonic signals and frequency modulation  as opposed to a single voice signal modulated on an ultrasonic carrier in the Dolphin Attack.
 The Dolphin attack is superior to the above approaches in that it can be accomplished without being noticed by the user, without any commodity hardware and is relatively inexpensive.

 </p>